samuxx99/Deep-Learning-for-Brain-Cancer-Detection/README.md

 ## Conclusion

 This project demonstrates the potential of deep learning techniques in the medical domain, specifically for the early detection of brain tumors.
-The trained model can be used as a tool to assist medical professionals in making more accurate and timely diagnoses.
+The trained model demonstrated that these tools can be highly effective in aiding the early diagnosis of brain cancer.